How Long Does Passport Renewal Take? (US, UK, Australia, Canada)

 | Express (travel within 45 days) | 2–9 business days | In-person at a passport office |

 Canada doesn't offer online passport renewal.
 Every application either goes in the mail or walks through a Passport Canada office door.
 That makes the process more logistically demanding - especially if you live somewhere rural and the nearest passport office is hours away.
-Always check current times at IRCC's official passport page before applying.
+Check IRCC's page for current processing times.

 Set a renewal reminder now - Travel Document Vault notifies you 6, 3, and 1 month before your passport expires, so you're always renewing with time to spare.
-Free on the App Store.
+Download on the App Store.

 Expedited Passport Renewal Tips: How to Speed Things Up

 No matter which country you're renewing through, the same mistakes consistently cause delays.
-Here's what to watch for:
+Watch for these common culprits:

 - Incorrect or incomplete forms.
 One missing field sends your application straight back.
 Read the instructions once, fill the form out, then read them again before you submit.